gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 solution over option 3 for both security and implementation complexity.

-Between option 1 and 2, option 1 is more explicit and simple in how and where MFA might be required.
+Between option 1 and 2, option 1 is more explicit and simple in how and where MFA will be required.
 This will make the feature easier to use and extend for both internal and external developers.

-#### MFA prompt for non-`tsh` clients
+##### MFA prompt for non-`tsh` clients

-Currently `tsh` is the only client with a universal MFA prompt logic.
+Currently `tsh` is the only client with universal MFA prompt logic.
 We will need to implement similar logic in `tctl`, the Web UI, and Teleport Connect.

 `tctl` can reuse the same logic used in `tsh`, making it the easiest change.